ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

-Rough idea.

-## Friday night
+## Friday/Saturday/Sunday evening

-Meetup at a restaurant for early arrivals (details will follow).
-Everyone has to pay for themselves.
+If you signed up for it, we have [joint dinners](curl-meeting-2017-dinners) all three evenings.
+Everyone has to pay for themselves though.

 ## Saturday